Y0Coss/docs-fork/pages/web_cloud/domains/dns_anycast_enable/guide.en-gb.md

 ---
-title: 'Enable Anycast DNS for your domain name'
+title: "How to enable Anycast DNS for your domain name"
 excerpt: "Find out how to speed up access to your web services with the DNS resolution speed offered by your domain name’s Anycast DNS option"
 updated: 2025-06-17
 ---

 ## Objective

 Do you need your services (e.g. your website) to be accessible in record time across the globe?
 Do you want your domain name’s DNS resolution to be optimized?
-OVHcloud offers the [Anycast DNS](/links/web/domains-options-anycast) option .
+OVHcloud offers the [Anycast DNS](/links/web/domains-options-anycast) option.

 **Find out how to speed up access to your web services with the DNS resolution speed offered by your domain name’s Anycast DNS option.**

-# Requirements
+## Requirements

 - A domain name with an extension compatible with the Anycast DNS option.
 - Access to your [OVHcloud Control Panel](/links/manager), in the `Web Cloud`{.action} section.